Chart Color Schemes

 Income levels sit below national averages according to AreaSearch assessment

-The suburb of Doncaster had a median taxpayer income of $44,922 and an average income of $64,883 in the financial year 2023, according to postcode level ATO data aggregated by AreaSearch.
-This was below the national average for that period.
-Greater Melbourne's median income during this time was $57,688 with an average income of $75,164.
-By September 2025, based on Wage Price Index growth of 8.25%, current estimates suggest a median income of approximately $48,628 and an average income of $70,236 in Doncaster.
-Census data indicates that household, family, and personal incomes in Doncaster rank modestly, between the 32nd and 41st percentiles.
-Income analysis shows that 29.7% of the community (8,483 individuals) falls within the $1,500 - 2,999 earnings band, which is consistent with broader trends across the metropolitan region showing 32.8% in the same category.
+The median taxpayer income in Doncaster suburb was $44,922 while the average was $64,883 according to postcode level ATO data aggregated by AreaSearch for financial year 2023.
+This is lower than Greater Melbourne's median income of $57,688 and average income of $75,164.
+By September 2025, estimated incomes would be approximately $48,628 (median) and $70,236 (average), based on Wage Price Index growth of 8.25% since financial year 2023.
+Census data indicates that household, family and personal incomes in Doncaster rank modestly, between the 32nd and 41st percentiles.
+Income analysis shows that 29.7% of the community falls within the $1,500 - 2,999 earnings band (8,483 individuals), which is consistent with broader trends across the metropolitan region at 32.8%.
 Housing affordability pressures are severe in Doncaster, with only 82.0% of income remaining after housing costs, ranking at the 39th percentile.
 The area's SEIFA income ranking places it in the 7th decile.

 Frequently Asked Questions - Income